-University qualifications and their SCQF credit requirements Masters min 180 with min of 160 at SCQF Level 11 Postgraduate Diploma min 120 with min of 100 at SCQF Level 11 Postgraduate Certificate min 60 with min 40 at SCQF Level 11
+University qualifications and their SCQF credit requirements Masters Postgraduate Diploma Postgraduate Certificate min 180 with min of 160 at SCQF Level 11 min 120 with min of 100 at SCQF Level 11 min 60 with min 40 at SCQF Level 11

-14a.5 Within any taught postgraduate programme it may be possible to include a limited amount of credit drawn from other levels of academic study, specifically from SCQF Level 10, or SCQF Level 12, within the limits of the minimum credit requirements set out above.
+- 14a.5 Within a taught Masters degree, no more than 90 credit points may be achieved through research component(s). - 14a.6 Within any taught postgraduate programme it may be possible to include a limited amount of credit drawn from other levels of academic study, specifically from SCQF Level 10, or SCQF Level 12, within the limits of the minimum credit requirements set out above.